 We love science at Amberley and embrace it as an opportunity to engage pupils in practical, experiential learning.
 Science is used to enhance creativity in our pupils and to help develop team and leadership skills.
 It provides opportunities to link with our eco-schools work on sustainability: we are proud owners of our own Wind Turbine and holders of three Green Flag Eco-School Awards.

 We promote science fully within our STEM week and we are lucky to have made excellent links with parents, local businesses and local universities who help us make STEM week a successful and memorable part of the school year.
 By promoting STEM week, both to pupils, parents and in the community, we hope to ignite sparks of interest in science/STEM careers in our pupils and help them see the road ahead into the 'world of work.'

 Finally, we are proud to share that we were awarded our 'Primary Science Quality Mark' Award 2019.
 Please look at the portfolio of photographs below to get a flavour of science in our school.

-At Amberley Primary School, the intent of our science curriculum is to ensure all children leave the school with the secure foundation of scientific knowledge and practical skills.
+At Amberley Primary School, the intent of our science curriculum is to ensure all children leave the school with a secure foundation of scientific knowledge and practical skills.
 This understanding will help to ensure all children have the ability to be successful in any potential future learning and enjoyment in the scientific field.

 We want our children to be determined, enthusiastic and motivated about science learning.
 We nurture the natural curiosity of our children during science lessons, enabling them to become independent in thought and actions and encouraging them to develop self-motivation and a life-long love of science learning.